AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/transforms/type-merging.md

 # `typeMerging` transform

 Type Merging allows you to combine multiple sources by merging a type from each source.
-For example, you could combine responses from two different APIs on a single field, provided you [rename] the fields you want to stitch to the same name.
-For more information, see this [example].
+For example, you could combine responses from two different APIs on a single field, provided you [rename](./rename.md) the fields you want to stitch to the same name.

 For example, you could combine responses from two different APIs on a single field, provided you rename the fields you want to stitch to the same name.